lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 LSB action is used to avoid sending the known part of the packet field header to the other end.
 This action is used together with the "MSB" MO.
 A length can be specified in the rule to indicate how many bits have to be sent.
-If the length is not specified, the number of bits sent is the field length minus the bits length specified in the MSB MO.
+If the length is not specified, the number of bits sent is the field length minus the bits' length specified in the MSB MO.

 The compressor sends the "length" Least Significant Bits.
 The decompressor combines the value received with the Target Value.